Degeneration of endomorphisms of the complex projective space in the hybrid space: Introduction

+It follows from the plurisubharmonicity of the Lyapunov exponent that $\mathcal{E}$ is always locally bounded from above, so that $\mathcal{E}$ is actually bounded when $\Lyap(\mathcal{R})=0$.
+Even in dimension $k=1$, the error term can be however unbounded as shown by DeMarco and Okuyama in~\cite{dem:oku}.
+For families of polynomials in one variable, it follows from~\cite[Corollary~1]{favre-gauthier} that $\mathcal{E}$ extends continuously at $0$, and $\frac{\Lyap(\mathcal{R})}{\mathopen| \log r \mathclose|}$ is rational.
+The proof of this result is based on a former work by Ghioca and Ye~\cite{ghioca-ye} for cubic polynomials, and the result is expected to hold true for one-dimensional algebraic families of rational maps that are defined over a number field.

-Theorems~\ref{thm:degeneration} and~\ref{thm:Lyapunov} are consequences of results that we present in a higher degree of generality, replacing the product space $\PP^k_\C \times \D^*$ by any holomorphic family of projective varieties $X \to \D^*$; and our dynamical setup by a more geometric one working with various metrics on a fixed relatively ample line bundle $L \to X$.
-Our setup is described in details in \S\ref{sec:setup}, and our main results are then Theorems~\ref{thm:basic hybrid},~\ref{thm:key degeneration} and~\ref{thm:deg-uniform}.
+Theorems~\ref{thm:degeneration} and~\ref{thm:Lyapunov} are consequences of results that are purely algebraic in nature and in which dynamical systems do not play any role.
+Our setup is described in \S\ref{sec:setup}, and our main results are then Theorems~\ref{thm:basic hybrid},~\ref{thm:key degeneration} and~\ref{thm:deg-uniform}.
+More specifically we replace the product space $\PP^k_\C \times \D^*$ by any holomorphic family of projective varieties $X \to \D^*$ equipped with a fixed relatively ample line bundle $L \to X$.

+We have not tried to prove our results in maximal generality.
+Working with families of endomorphisms of the projective space is particularly convenient since many estimates can be done relatively explicitely using homogeneous coordinates.
+Proving Theorems~\ref{thm:degeneration} and~\ref{thm:Lyapunov} in the context of families of polarized endomorphisms do not require extra arguments, but we feel it would only make the reading more arduous.
+Note also that the projective space is the only known (to the author!) smooth variety carrying a family of polarized endomorphisms for which the dynamics is unstable and thus for which the Lyapunov exponent does not remain constant.

-We have not tried to prove our results in maximal generality: it is very likely that they extend to degenerations of compact K\"ahler manifolds for instance (in which case the hybrid space has to be replaced by the construction given in~\cite[\S 4]{boucksom-jonsson}).
+It is in any case very likely that the results presented here extend to degenerations of compact K\"ahler/hermitian manifolds in which case the hybrid space has to be replaced by the construction given in~\cite[\S 4]{boucksom-jonsson}; or even to families of varieties with mild singularities.
 We have collected a series of questions in \S\ref{sec:questions} that we feel are of some interest for further researchs.